 While some CRMs may offer features like eCommerce, and some CMSs do the same with contact management, the core of each software serves a different purpose.
 You will, however, likely need both: CMS is imperative as you build your business and want to create an online presence, while a CRM will be invaluable for helping you grow your customer base.

-Applications highlighted in this article are selected based on several criteria: the current market definition for the category, the Category Leader rankings, and business size.
+Applications highlighted in this article are selected based on the Category Leader rankings for each category.